koalalorenzo/steroids/README.md

     curl http://projects.setale.me/Steroids/install | bash

 In case the machine some requirements, the script will do it for you.

+Alternatively You can also install Steroids via PIP:

+    pip install Steroids

 ##Quick Use
 To generate a new project with examples use this command: